 Employer's declaration

-• A notary established in the Netherlands can only certify a copy
+• A notary established in the Netherlands or in another EEA Member State

-• Training institution where the training was completed
+• Educational institution where the course was taken

 Courses/training

-• Training institution where the training was completed
+• Educational institution where the course was taken

 Translations of documents